Netcracker/KubeMarine/documentation/Maintenance.md

 Also pay attention to the following:

 * Thirdparties, if any, should be installed only on new nodes.
 They should not be installed or updated on other nodes.
 * Packages should be installed only on new nodes, and can be upgraded if the upgrade is available.
-Nodes that are already present in the cluster should not install or update packages.
-Revise the notes about installation procedure (`association` paragraph, `cache_versions` option) before run the procedure.
+Nodes that are already present in the cluster should not install or update the packages.
+Before running the procedure, refer to the details about the `cache_versions` option under `associations` section in the installation procedure.
 * Configs should be generated and applied only to new nodes.
 The only exceptions are balancers and Keepalived.
 * Plugins are not reinstalled.
 * System configurations like `selinux`, `modprobe`, `sysctl`, and others should be verified and configured only on new nodes.